asit-fdraschbacher/artifacts_manifest_problems/Code/CaseStudy/Microsoft Loop/README.md

 1. Open the A2P2_Stage_Sources project in IntelliJ IDEA (Community Edition)
 2. Ensure the A2P2 path in build.gradle points to the extracted A2P2 distribution on your system
 3. In the gradle pane, double-click on JAR to build the JAR file
-4. The resulting JAR is located at `build/libs/stages.jar`
+4. The resulting JAR is located at `build/libs/A2P2_Stage_Sources.jar`

 ### Building the Static Library

-1. Open the Static_Library_Sources folder in Android Studio
+1. Open the LibraryTest project in the Static_Library_Sources folder in Android Studio
-2. Build like you would any other Android project
+2. Click Build > Make Project in the menu
+3. The resulting APK file is located at `app/build/outputs/apk/debug/app-debug.apk`

 ### Patching the Microsoft Loop app

+0. If you haven't already, download and extract the A2P2 distribution from https://extgit.iaik.tugraz.at/fdraschbacher/a2p2/-/blob/main/a2p2_distribution_v1.0.1.zip?ref_type=heads

-1. In the A2P2 distribution folder, create a folder named "stages"
+1. In the extracted A2P2 distribution folder, create a folder named "stages"

 2. Copy the A2P2 stage JAR file ("a2p2_stage_inject_static_library.jar") to that folder